Chart Color Schemes

 North Sydney is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Sydney has a high level of cultural diversity, with 34.0% of its population speaking a language other than English at home and 49.9% born overseas.
-Christianity is the predominant religion in North Sydney, comprising 39.7% of its population.
+Christianity is the main religion in North Sydney, comprising 39.7% of people.
 Judaism is overrepresented in North Sydney compared to Greater Sydney, making up 0.6% versus 1.0%.

 Frequently Asked Questions - Diversity